An official vote count could take weeks. Here's how ballots are actually tallied

-Early voting is at record levels this year as Americans seek to avoid crowds at polling places because of the COVID-19 pandemic.
-More than 71 million votes have already been cast, setting the stage for a marathon counting process that could go on for days or weeks after the Nov.
-3 election.
+Early voting was at record levels this year as Americans seek to avoid crowds at polling places because of the COVID-19 pandemic.
+More than 99 million votes have already been cast, setting the stage for a marathon counting process that could go on for days or weeks after today's election.

+Millions more people across the country are expected to show up at polling stations today on election day to cast their votes in person.
+All of this means there will be a lot of votes to count.

 Though the US has no national criteria for how voting is conducted, counting the ballots is remarkably consistent across the country's roughly 3,200 counties.
 Except in a handful of unusual cases, vote counting is conducted by machine, speeding the process of tallying the expected 150 million or more ballots that'll be cast in the contest between Republican President Donald Trump and his Democratic challenger, Joe Biden.